Jamie Redknapp

 Jamie Frank Redknapp (born 25 June 1973) is an English former professional footballer who was active from 1989 until 2005.
 He is a pundit at Sky Sports and an editorial sports columnist at the Daily Mail.
-A technically skillful and creative midfielder, who was also an accurate and powerful free-kick taker, Redknapp played for AFC Bournemouth, Southampton, Liverpool and Tottenham Hotspur, captaining the latter two.
-He also gained 17 England caps between 1995 and 1999, and was a member of England's squad that reached the semi-finals of Euro 1996.
-His 11 years at Liverpool were the most prolific, playing more than 237 league games for the club and being involved in winning the 1995 Football League Cup final.
+A technically skillful and creative midfielder with an excellent range of passing, he was also an accurate and powerful free-kick taker.
+He is best known for his time at Liverpool where he spent 11 years and was the captain in his last three seasons.

+Redknapp began his career at AFC Bournemouth before he moved to Liverpool aged 17 in 1991 having been signed by Kenny Dalglish.
+A key member of the Liverpool midfield throughout the 1990s, he played 237 league games for the club and won the 1995 Football League Cup final.
+Although out injured in 2001, as captain of the club he lifted the FA Cup having been asked to by his teammates.
+He moved to Tottenham Hotspur in 2002 before joining his last club Southampton in 2005.
+He also gained 17 England caps between 1995 and 1999, and was a member of England's squad that reached the semi-finals of Euro 1996 during which he excelled in the game against Scotland before his tournament ended with injury.

 In a career that was blighted by a succession of injuries, Redknapp was as famous for his media profile off the field as much as on it.
 He married the pop singer Louise in 1998.
 Redknapp comes from a well-known footballing family.
-His father is the football manager Harry Redknapp.
-He is also a cousin of Frank Lampard, and a nephew of former West Ham United coach Frank Lampard Sr.
+His father is the former football manager Harry Redknapp.
+He is also a cousin of Frank Lampard, and a nephew of Frank Lampard Sr.